Des Moines Health News and Tips

 How much caffeine you are consuming each day?
 (With a soda here and a snack there, you may be more "wired" than you realized!)

-From the biggest cities to the smallest towns, North Americans reach for their morning caffeine fix.
-Though a cup or two a day isn't likely to harm your health (200 to 300 milligrams of caffeine), once you get up to the four to seven cup range, you could be heading for trouble.
+Though a cup or two a day (200 to 300 milligrams of caffeine) isn't probably going to harm you and, in fact, may offer a wide range of health benefits, once you get up to the four to seven cup range, you could be heading for trouble.

 Coffee and tea Caffeine (mg)